Gapless triangular-lattice spin-liquid candidate in PrZnAl$_{11}$O$_{19}$: Results and discussions

 Figure \ref{sus}(a) shows the temperature dependence of the inverse magnetic susceptibility $\chi^{-1}$.
-No sign of magnetic ordering is observed down to 2 K. The data above 200 K can be well fitted to the Curie-Weiss (CW) law $\chi$ = C/(\textit{T}-$\theta_{CW}$), which yields an effective moment $\mu_{eff}$ of 3.57 $\mu_B$/Pr and a Curie-Weiss temperature $\theta_{CW}$ of -44 K. Below $\sim$ 100 K, the susceptibility deviates from CW behavior, indicating that the spins start to correlate at lower temperatures.
-Due to the crystal-electric-field (CEF) effect, the low-temperature interactions will be dominated by the low-lying CEF levels, a CW-like fit to the linear region below 15 K results in a negative $\theta_{CW}$ of -8.9 K. These results agree well with previous studies \cite{Ashtar2019}.
+No sign of magnetic ordering is observed down to 2 K. The data above 200 K can be well fitted to the Curie-Weiss (CW) law $\chi$ = C/(\textit{T}-$\theta_{CW}$), which yields an effective moment $\mu_{eff}$ of 3.57 $\mu_B$/Pr and a Curie-Weiss temperature $\theta_{CW}$ of -44 K. Below $\sim$ 100 K, the susceptibility deviates from CW behavior, most likely due to the crystal-electric-field (CEF) effect.
+Therefore, a CW-like fit to the linear region below 15 K, which results in a negative $\theta_{CW}$ of -8.9 K, provides another measure of the interaction strength and agrees well with previous studies \cite{Ashtar2019}.
 In addition, we probe the spin dynamics down to 50 mK using ac susceptibility measurements.
 As shown in Fig. \ref{sus}(b), the susceptibility $\chi'$ increases monotonically with decreasing temperature, and tends to level off below $\sim$1 K with a large value, indicating substantial low-energy excitations.
 Moreover, it shows a frequency-independent behavior, ruling out any spin freezing or spin-glass transition down to 50 mK.
 This clearly demonstrates that the spins keep fluctuating down to 50 mK, despite a large negative Curie-Weiss temperature of -9 K, which results in a large frustration index (\textit{f} $>$ 9/0.05 = 180).

 Pr$^{3+}$ (4$f^2$, J = 4) is a non-Kramers ion with an even number of electrons per site.
 Under the $D_{3h}$ symmetry, the degenerate nine-fold multiplet is split into three singlets and three doublets.
 In order to determine the CEF scheme and identify any low-energy excitations, we performed INS measurements at MERLIN \cite{MERLIN}, ISIS.
 As shown in Fig. \ref{INS}(a-c), two dispersionless excitations can be observed at \textit{E} $\sim$ 12 and 36 meV.
 The Q dependence of the integrated intensities follows the magnetic form factor of Pr$^{3+}$, as shown in the inset of Fig. \ref{cut}(a), confirming their magnetic origin.
 Upon increasing the temperature, the intensities of these two excitations decrease, and almost disappear at 100 K for the 12-meV excitation.
 These observations suggest that these are the CEF excitations.
 At 100 K, the 12-meV crystal-field level has been thermally populated at the expense of the ground state, resulting in the weak intensity of the 12-meV excitation at this temperature.
 It is obvious that the excitation at 36 meV is much broader in energy compared to that at 12 meV.
 This can be seen more easily from the constant Q cuts as shown in Fig. \ref{cut}(b) and the inset.
 While the peak width of the 12-meV excitation is comparable to the instrument resolution ($E_i$ = 36.5~meV, $E$ = 12.0~meV, $\Delta E_\mathrm{inst}$ = 0.8~meV), it is much broader for the 36-meV excitation ($E_i$ = 67.1~meV, $E$ = 36.0~meV, $\Delta E_\mathrm{inst}$ = 1.4~meV).
 Thus, two or more near degenerate excitations around 36 meV can be expected.